swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 docker build -t hyperledger/fabric-peer-fpc .
 ```
 2. Generate the cryptographic material needed for the network by running the
-[generate](generate.sh) script.
+[generate](scripts/generate.sh) script.
 Cryptogen will be used to generate all the
 credentials needed based on the configuration filesabove and place them in the
-`crypto-config` directory.
-Configtxgen will be used to create the genesis block
+`network-config/crypto-config` directory.
+Configtxgen will be used to create
-which is used to start up the orderer as well as the peer create channel
+the genesis block which is used to start up the orderer as well as the peer
-configuration transaction.
-These will be placed in the `config` directory.
-The
+create channel configuration transaction.
+These will be placed in the
-`crypto-config` & `config` directory will be mounted into every container of the
+`network-config/config` directory.
+The `crypto-config` & `config` directory will
+be mounted into every container of the FPC network as specified in the
-FPC network as specified in the docker-compose file. **This script is not
+docker-compose file. **This script is not
 idempotent and will delete the contents of `crypto-config` & `config` when run
 to ensure a clean start.**
 ```
 cd $FPC_PATH/utils/docker-compose
-./generate.sh
+scripts/generate.sh
 ```
 3. Start the network.
-Run the [start](start.sh) script.
+Run the [start](scripts/start.sh) script.
 This will use
 docker-compose to start the network as well as starting the channel `mychannel`.
+By default, this script will use FPC peers.
+If non FPC peers are desired, set
+`$USE_FPC` to `false`.
 ```
-./start.sh
+.scripts/start.sh
 ```

 ## Deploying your FPC Chaincode